 - Starchy veggies such as potato and kumara

 - Sweet foods such as juice, desserts, muesli bars, puddings

 The benefits of using this diet in cycle races is not unanimous.
-The key issue, which is still being researched, is that your ability to burn carbs is compromised.
+The key issue is that your ability to burn carbs is compromised.
 You cannot produce energy as fast when using fat as a fuel compared to carbohydrate, so performance is impaired.
 Fat burning works great when you are chugging away at a constant pace, but if you need to up the intensity, you may not have the grunt and speed of energy supply that you traditionally get from carbs.
 In an event like the Round Taupo, there will be times when you want energy fast; think hills, catching a bunch, or burning off your mate at the finish line.
 There is evidence to suggest following a LCHF diet will not work as well in these situations.
 For recreational cyclists, these situations may be of less importance, and it can be argued that the advantages of being a fat burner outweigh these disadvantages.
 That is a choice you have to make.